-policy-map-name (Optional) Display the specified policy-map name. class class-map-name (Optional) Display QoS policy actions for a individual class. begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression . include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.

-Though visible in the command-line help string, the control-plane and interface keywords are not supported, and the statistics shown in the display should be ignored.

-Expressions are case sensitive.
-For example, if you enter | exclude output, the lines that contain output do not appear, but the lines that contain Output appear.

-This is an example of output from the show policy-map command:
+Syntax Description policy-map-name (Optional) Display the specified policy-map name. class class-map-name (Optional) Display QoS policy actions for a individual class. begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression . include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+Note nmand-line help string, the control-plane and interface keywords are not ics shown in the display should be ignored.
+Command Modes User EXEC Command History Release Modification 12.2(40)EX2 This command was introduced.
+Usage Guidelines Expressions are case sense do not appear, but the lin sitive.
+For example, if you enter exclude output , the lines that contain output es that contain Output appear.
+Examples This is an example of our tput from the show policy-map command: